 - In a Dutch oven, bring water to a boil.
-Cook gnocchi in batches for 30-60 seconds or until they float.
+Cook gnocchi in batches until they float, 30-60 seconds.
 Remove with a slotted spoon and keep warm.

 - In a large saucepan, combine the squash, basil, water, oil, garlic, salt and pepper.
 Bring to a boil.
-Cover and cook for 4-6 minutes or until squash is tender.
+Cover and cook until squash is tender, 4-6 minutes.

 - Stir in cream and Gorgonzola.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes.
 Add spinach; cook until spinach is wilted.
 Serve with gnocchi.
 Yield: 8 servings.

-Originally published as Ricotta Gnocchi with Spinach & Gorgonzola in Easy Italian Cookbook 2013 2013
+Originally published as Ricotta Gnocchi with Spinach & Gorgonzola in Easy Italian Cookbook 2013 2013, p47